 7. Hearst San Simeon State Historical Monument, California

-It’s no surprise that California‘s is the most visited state park system in America.
+It’s no surprise that California has the most visited state park system in America.
 But it might be surprising to learn that the most popular of those state parks is, well, a house.
-To be fair, it’s a seriously impressive house: Hearst Castle, built by media magnate William Randolph Hearst and visited by Hollywood stars, literary giants, and leading politicians.
-The opulent estate was later donated to the State of California by the Hearst Corporation, and is now known as Hearst San Simeon State Historical Monument.
-It offers a selection of guided tours, exhibits, picnic areas, and stunning vistas.
+To be fair, it’s a seriously impressive house: Hearst Castle, built by media magnate William Randolph Hearst and visited by Hollywood stars, literary giants and leading politicians.
+The opulent estate was later donated to the State of California by the Hearst Corporation and is now known as Hearst San Simeon State Historical Monument.
+It offers a selection of guided tours, exhibits, picnic areas and stunning vistas.

 8. Starved Rock State Park, Illinois